benc-uk/nanomon/readme.md

   - _resultCount_ - Number of records returned from the query (number)
   - _result1_, _result2_ etc - Each result of the query returned as a separate numbered output (string)

+### Prometheus Monitor

+The Prometheus monitor executes a Prometheus query against a given Prometheus server, it will return failed status if the query fails to execute or returns no results.
+Otherwise it will return OK.

+- **Target:** The full URL of the Prometheus server e.g. `http://prometheus-server:9090`
+- **Value:** The result of the query, if the result is a vector or range, the first value is used.
+- **Properties:**
+  - _query_ - The Prometheus query to execute, this is required.
+  - _timeout_ - Timeout interval e.g. "500ms" (default: 5s)
+- **Outputs / Rule Props:**
+  - _result_type_ - The type of result returned, one of 'vector', 'matrix', 'scalar' or 'string' (string)
+  - _value_ - The value of the result, if the result is a vector or range, the first value is used (number)
+  - _metric_ - The metric string of the result if applicable (string)
+  - _prom_timestamp_ - The timestamp of the result as returned by Prometheus (RFC3339 format) (string)
+  - _result_count_ - The number of results returned (number)

 ### Monitor Rules

 All monitor types have a rule property as part of their configuration, this rule is a logical expression which is evaluated after each run.
 You can use any of the outputs in this expression in order to set the result status of the run.